 (1) Public adjusters are insurance adjusters who do not work for insurance companies.
 They work for insureds or property owners in the preparation, presentation, negotiation, and settlement of claims.
 Insureds sign contracts and agree to pay public adjusters fees based on a percentage of settlements or other methods of compensation (Phoenix Public Adjusting only charges a fee in the event of a successful settlement).
 Public adjusters must be licensed in the state(s) where they provide services in order to represent their clients’ interests during claims processes.
 Public adjusters are not attorneys; they do not offer legal services or give legal advice.

-You have the right, but are not required, to use the services of a public adjusting firm, such as Phoenix Public Adjusting, in the preparation and handling of your insurance claim.
-Public adjusters cannot solicit your business while the loss is underway.
-Your public adjuster contract should clearly indicate the amount of the fee you will be paying to your public adjuster and should be acknowledged by your signature on the contract.
-The salary, fee, or commission is to be paid by you, the insured, not the insurance company.
+Although insureds are not required to use the services of a public adjusting firm, they have the right to use them to prepare and handle insurance claims.
+Public adjusters cannot solicit business while a loss is ongoing.
+A public adjuster contract should clearly indicate the fee structure, which the insured acknowledges by signing the contract.
+The insured pays any fee, salary or commission, not the insurance company.